CNA-Tech/PKS-Ninja/LabGuides/VMUGPKS101-VG6922/readme.md

 In this way (assuming DNS is configured) you can have seperate Kubernetes clusters all managed by PKS to allow role seperation.
 You can implement rolling upgrades from the PKS API or command line across all clusters thus reducing the time required to do day two operations.
 Let's configure DNS so we can test our throwaway cluster.

-First identify the IP address for the throwaway cluster with
+First identify the IP address for the throwaway cluster with **NOTE: If you are using the HOL-2031 environment, you will not be able to create the additional "throwaway" cluster due to sizing restrictions in the lab environment.
+Instead please review the screenshots below to observe the cluster deployment process.
+Alternatively you can review the below commands using the cluster that is deployed in the HOL-2031 lab which is named "my-cluster" instead of the "throwaway" cluster**
     pks cluster throwaway

 ![DockerOutput](https://github.com/gortee/pictures/blob/master/P24.PNG)